-Getting useless emails might be close to the top of everyone’s list of most hated things on the internet (tied with Facebook game requests, probably).
-No one likes getting spammed and there are tons of tiny little creatures known as spambots that live to do exactly that.
+Getting useless emails might be close to the top of everyone’s list of the most hated things on the internet (tied with Facebook game requests, probably).
+No one likes getting spammed, yet there are tons of tiny little creatures known as spambots that live to do exactly that.
 To avoid unwanted messages, lots of people use various email obfuscators with varying levels of success.
 But does this approach actually work?

 There’s also the concept of email masking – altering an email address to protect our privacy online but also to secure the data of users or create data samples for software testing.
 We cover all these topics in our article on email masking.

 Now, let’s explore the most common way of obfuscating your emails.